+15. Will the lease survive if the leased premises are foreclosed?

 1. Who has authority over land development and environmental regulation?
 Land development and environmental regulation are primarily governed by statutory legislation, which in turn stipulates the various bodies with relevant authority.
 In the case of land development, the main body with powers to regulate development is the local planning authority for the relevant area (usually the local district council) although there is a separate 'track' direct with a central government body to oversee large infrastructure-type projects.
 In London, the Greater London Authority and the Mayor's office also have an overarching role in relation to developments of "potential strategic importance."
 In relation to environmental regulation, the principal body overseeing environmental issues is the Environment Agency, although in some cases, the local district council for the relevant property will also have powers of regulation.
 2. What environmental laws affect the use and occupation of real estate?
 The principal statute governing environmental issues in relation to real estate in England and Wales is the Environmental Protection Act 1990 (which creates a contaminated land regime).
 However, there are numerous other statutes dealing with specific aspects of land that either supplement the Environmental Protection Act or create standalone regimes in their own right, dealing with such issues as asbestos, pollution prevention and control, waste, water pollution, protection of wildlife, and habitats and carbon reduction.
 3. What main permits or licenses are required for building or occupying real estate?
 The principal permit required to either build property or use it in a particular way is a planning permission (which is usually authorized by the local planning authority for the relevant property).
 Virtually all building work also requires building regulation consent, which is again controlled by the relevant local authority.
 Specific uses of property by an occupier may also give rise to the requirement for further permits.
 In particular, the use for the sale of alcohol or operation of a property as a restaurant will usually require a premises and/or restaurant license and also, possibly, food hygiene permits.
+4. Can an environmental cleanup be required?
 Yes.
 The broad principle under the Environmental Protection Act 1990 is that the person who caused any relevant contamination has the primary responsibility for cleanup.
 However, the land owner from time to time also has a co-existent liability (which may be enforced if the actual polluter cannot be found) simply through ownership of the land.
 Some form of environmental risk assessment is almost always therefore required on the acquisition of a property in England and Wales.
+5. Are there minimum energy performance requirements for buildings?
 Yes.
 In March 2015 the UK Government introduced legislation prescribing minimum energy performance requirements for existing buildings.
 There are already detailed requirements for the energy efficiency characteristics and certification of new buildings (which are enforced through the planning consent and building regulation regimes).